What Should I Put In My Safe Deposit Box Or Fire Safe?

 Safe Deposit Box Or Fire Safe?

-In doing some research online, there are varying opinions on whether or not people should just get a fire safe and keep their important documents at home, or if they should actually get and pay for a safe deposit box at their local bank branch.
+In doing some research online, there are varying opinions on whether or not people should just get a fire safe and keep their important documents at home, or if they should get and pay for a safe deposit box at their local bank branch.

-Many of the opinions I read think that a good fire safe in the home should be sufficient, and that for most people it should be enough to cover you in event of a fire.
+Many of the opinions I read think that a good fire safe in the home should be sufficient and that for most people it should be enough to cover you in the event of a fire.
 You need to take into account your personal situation, and figure out just how important and valuable your documents and other items you’re storing are.

 If you still want the added security and safety benefits of having a safe deposit box, renting one can cost anywhere from $20 to $150 a year depending upon the size of the box, and the bank where you’re renting it.
-Do some research to find your best deal, and the bank with which you’ll feel most secure.
+Do some research to find your best deal and the bank with which you’ll feel most secure.

 To find a good home fire safe just make sure you’re finding one that is rated for whatever you’re storing: